MichaelLarocca/blog-michael-jude-larocca/posts/2023/03-23/how-to-create-a-local-react-environment-with-vite.md

 ---

 ### Setting up our React environment
-After removing the default boilerplate, we will create a components folder inside of the scr folder.
+After removing the default boilerplate, we will create a components folder inside of the src folder.

 ![Components-folder](img/03-13-23/Components-folder.png)